-PLEASE NOTE: There are no payment reports for calendar years 2012 and 2013.
+There are no payment reports for calendar years 2012 and 2013.
 The Board did not collect reports for those two years because a provision in the federal Affordable Care Act pre-empts state laws in this area.
-States can no longer collect data on payments made to physicians (and the federal act broadly defines physicians to also include dentists, optometrists and podiatrists).
-The Board will collect calendar year 2014 data for payments made to advanced practice registered nurses, physician assistants, veterinarians and dental therapists.
+States can no longer collect data on payments made to physicians (and the federal act broadly defines physicians to also include dentists, optometrists, and podiatrists).
+The Board will collect the data from the calendar year 2014 for payments made to advanced practice registered nurses, physician assistants, veterinarians and dental therapists.
 However, those reports for calendar year 2014 will not be due until May 1, 2015.

 You might also want to view a document that answers frequently asked questions

 about this topic.